Spanish conquest of Honduras: Encomienda

 Honduras was a relatively poor province and did not attract the most distinguished conquistadors.
-Most conquistadors and colonists who ventured to Honduras desired to return quickly to Spain with newly acquired wealth and improved social status, and were therefore looking for immediate enrichment.
-The progress of conquest was based on the distribution of encomienda rights and land concessions.
+Most conquistadors and colonists who ventured to Honduras wanted to return quickly to Spain with new wealth and social status, immediate enrichment.
+The conquest was based on the distribution of encomienda rights and land concessions.
 Encomienda gave the encomendero (holder of the encomienda) the right to receive tribute and labour from the indigenous inhabitants of a defined area.
 Up until the middle of the 16th century, the encomendero could assign his own level of tribute and labour to be provided by the natives within his encomienda, which gave rise to much abuse.

 The encomiendas established in Honduras were small, and did not generate rapid income.
 Social advancement was gained by overlordship of natives within the encomienda system.
 In Honduras, the conquistadors gained immediate income by selling natives into slavery on the Caribbean Islands and in Panama, and by mining activities.
 This in turn resulted in a reduction of indigenous population levels in Honduras, with a rapid drop in economic production during the first half of the 16th century.
 On the whole, the Spanish colonists were unwilling to invest time and resources into the long-term development of the agricultural production of their encomiendas in Honduras.

 The Spanish established colonial settlements to extend their power over the surrounding territory, and to serve as administrative centres.
 They preferred to locate these towns in areas with dense native populations, or close to easily exploitable mineral wealth.
 Many Spanish towns were founded close to pre-Columbian centres of population.
 Trujillo was founded near the native settlement of Guaimura, and Comayagua was founded upon a pre-existing town of the same name.

 In the first half of the 16th century, towns were abandoned or moved for a variety of reasons, including native attacks, harsh conditions, and the spread of Old World diseases such as smallpox, measles, typhoid, yellow fever, and malaria.
 In many cases, towns were moved for purely political reasons owing to infighting between Spanish factions, with those currently in power seeking to undermine the work of those who had come before them.
 The frequent relocation of colonial towns and the reallocation of encomiendas served to prolong political instability, and delay the progress of the conquest.